rincewound/opendcu/Readme.md

 ### Configuration Interface
  * The module will publish the API endpoint api/io/input which accepts input settings using PUT and DELETE queries.
- * The module will publish the API endpoint api/io/ouput which accapts output settings using PUT and DELETE queries.
+ * The module will publish the API endpoint api/io/ouput which accepts output settings using PUT and DELETE queries.
  * The module will publish the API endpoint api/io/cmd which accepts output commands.

 ### Configuration Behavior